-Following the submission of your application and documents, and having provided your biometric data (photograph & fingerprints), you will be notified of the outcome of the application either by post or by attending an appointment at the Visa Centre.
+Following the submission of your application and documents, and having provided your biometric data (photograph & fingerprints), you will be notified of the outcome of the application either by post or email or by attending an appointment at the Visa Centre.
 The length of time taken to make a decision varies between countries / centres and it also depends on the time of year.
 You will be given an indication of the time it will take when you make the application.

-When you receive your Tier 4 (G) Student Visa, it is very important that you check the details on it are correct.
+When you receive your Student Visa, it is very important that you check the details on it are correct.
 Make sure that:

-- 1. you are allowed to work - it notes the Bangor University code (GWBETJJ6X) - 3. it confirms that it is indeed a 'student' visa.
+- 1. you are allowed to work - it notes the Bangor University code (GWBETJJ6X) - 3. it confirms that it is indeed a 'student' visa. - 4. the valid 'from' and 'to' dates cover the length of your course. - 5.
+Your name is correctly listed.